somedatapacket/docs.humio.com/content/parsers/parsing.md

 ## List of Parsers

-Go to the **Parsers** subpage in your data space to see all the available parsers:
+Go to the **Parsers** subpage in your repository to see all the available parsers:

 ![Parsers List`](/images/parsersx.png)